thomass171/tcp-22/README.md

 <!-- two similar options ![svg not processed?](docs/Architecture-base.svg)-->
 <img src="docs/Architecture-base.svg" width="100%">

+## Design

+### Spheres
+A sphere is a limited area of gaming like
+- an airport in flight simulation
+- the solar system in a space simulation
+- a grid in a maze game
+- a lobby for entering a game

+The transition from one sphere to the other might be animated, or just showing a screen 'Loading...' or whatever.
+Spheres are controlled by the SphereSystem.

 ## ECS
 An Entity Component System (ECS) is a software architectural pattern that helps organizing software.